flipcoder/siege-tools/README.md

 =======================================

 ## Purpose ##
-Siege Tools is a build automation toolset.
+Siege Tools is a plugin-based build automation toolset.

 Currently, the only tool ready for use is SiegeMake (sgmake).